rhysd/actionlint/docs/checks.md

 ```

 There are two types of object types internally.
 One is an object which is strict for properties, which causes a type error
-when trying to access to unknown properties.
-And another is an object which is not strict for properties, which allows to
+when trying to access unknown properties.
+And another is an object which is not strict for properties, which allows to access
-access to unknown properties.
-In the case, accessing to unknown property is typed as `any`.
+unknown properties.
+In the case, accessing unknown property is typed as `any`.

 When the type check cannot be done statically, the type is deduced to `any` (e.g. return type of `toJSON()`).